alohamask/alohamask.org/alohamask.org/content/donations.md

 We are only able to take donations of the following:

-* Cloth fabric, tightly-woven medium weight 100% cotton, at least 43 inches wide and at least 33 inches in length
+* 100% cotton tightly woven , at least 43 inches wide and at least 33 inches in length.
+Rolls and bolts highly preferred.

 _Please note that due to hospital requirements, we are unable to accept other donations at this time._